Browsing Category

 Worried about gold declining in value?
 No problem, the numismatic value of your coin may rise to offset a drop in the gold price.
 Likewise, a falling numismatic premium may be balanced by a rise in precious metal prices.
 In the best case scenario, you “win” twice via a rising gold price and rising premiums.
 Of course, in a worst case scenario both the bullion value and numismatic premium of an old gold coin can decline.
 Thankfully, this is a very rare occurrence.

-$10.00 Indian Head (Eagle) Gold Coins For Sale on eBay
+$10.00 Indian Head (Eagle) Gold Coins for Sale on eBay

 It is important to point out that semi-numismatic U.S. gold coins have underperformed gold bullion over the last 15 years or so.
 Why has this happened?
 Well, the price of bullion is generally driven by economic instability and fear of currency debasement.
 And the last 15 years has seen a lot of both of those things with the Great Financial Crisis of 2008-2009 and global central banks’ subsequent policy of Quantitative Easing (money printing).
 Hence, the price of gold has risen strongly over that period.